Bolsonaro says Michelle was vaccinated in the US; politicians and infectious diseases see 'absurd' and 'contempt' for the SUS | Policy

+For politicians and infectologists, the choice of the first lady to be vaccinated in the United States, and not in Brazil, is “absurd” and a “contempt” for the Unified Health System (SUS) and the National Immunization Program (PNI) .

-To the magazine, Bolsonaro was asked if the fact that he has declarations against vaccines and took a long time to buy immunizations for Brazil is a bad example.
-That’s when the president told that Michelle wanted to get vaccinated on her trip abroad.
+Bolsonaro was asked by the magazine whether the fact that he has statements against vaccines and has taken a long time to buy immunizations for Brazil is a bad example.
+In response, the president said that Michelle wanted to get vaccinated on her trip abroad.
 Bolsonaro reinforced that he has not yet been vaccinated.

 Michelle could, if she wanted, have taken the vaccine in Brazil.
-In Brasília, the city where the first lady lives, vaccination for her age (39 years old) has been open since July 23rd.
+In Brasília, the city where the first lady lives, vaccination for her age (39 years old) has been available since July 23rd.

 O President of Covid’s CPI, Omar Aziz (PSD-AM), said that the first lady could have been vaccinated in Brazil, to set an example for Brazilians.
 That, he said, would be real patriotism, not lip service.